Frankel01/Netflix_Project/README.md

 ### Methods and Tools
 ---
 - Data Cleaning: Performed using Microsoft Excel to remove errors and prepare the dataset.

-- Data Exploration: SQL queries were written and executed using SQL Server Management Studio (SSMS) to better understand data distributions and relationships.

 - Visualization: Built an interactive dashboard using Power BI to show attrition trends and patterns across different categories. to show insights such as top contributing countries, casts, directors, popular genre, and time-based trends.